edgedock/dcmartin/README.md

 Open Horizon is a distributed, decentralized, automated system for the orchestration of workloads at the _edge_ of the *cloud*.
 More information is available on [Github][open-horizon].
 Devices with Horizon installed may _register_ for patterns using services provided by the IBM Cloud.

-## Credentials

-**Note:** _You will need an IBM Cloud [account][ibm-registration]_

-Credentials are required to participate; request access on the IBM Applied Sciences [Slack][edge-slack] by providing an IBM Cloud Platform API key, which can be [created][ibm-apikeys] using your IBMid.
-An API key will be provided for an IBM sponsored Kafka service during the alpha phase.
-The same API key is used for both the CPU and SDR addon-patterns.

 ## Status

 ![](https://img.shields.io/github/license/dcmartin/open-horizon.svg?style=flat)